aromain/intermarche_challenge/README.md

 # intermarche_challenge

-Winning solution of the Intermarché Data Science challenge 2021.
+Winning solution of the Intermarché Data Science forecast competition 2021.

 Running this notebook will give you a RMSLE score around ~0.5478.